 We and the Advisor have limited operating histories.
+In addition, our sponsor has not previously sponsored a public, non-listed REIT and therefore has no prior performance for such a program.
 You should not rely upon the past performance of other real estate investment programs sponsored by Nuveen, Nuveen Real Estate, or their affiliates to predict our future results.
 You should consider our prospects in light of the risks, uncertainties and difficulties frequently encountered by companies that are, like us, in their early stage of development.
 We cannot assure you that the past experiences of affiliates of the Advisor will be sufficient to allow us to successfully achieve our investment objectives.
 As a result, an investment in our shares of common stock may entail more risk than the shares of common stock of a REIT with a substantial operating history.